 The Group has identified its operating segments based on the internal reports that are reviewed and used by management and the board (the chief decision makers) in assessing performance and in determining the allocation of resources.
 The operating segments are identified by management based on the activities undertaken.
 Financial information about each of these operating activities is reported to management on a monthly basis.
 The group has two separate business segments, being product realisation (trading), where activities comprise manufacturing and sales of confocal imaging products, and research and development, where activities include design and development of new products and technologies, including related income from customers.
 Unallocated amounts relate mainly to central costs and overheads, and include unallocated revenues and other income.
 The accounting policies used by the group in reporting segments internally are the same as those contained in note 2 to the accounts and in the prior period.

 Major customers

-There is no significant concentration of customers in the Group's trading activities, which are limited in scope at present.
-The major customer in the Group's primary activity, research and development, is Carl Zeiss, where income is received under the terms of a collaboration agreement.
+The major customer in the Group's primary activities, sale of goods and research and development, is Carl Zeiss, where income is received under the terms of a collaboration agreement.

 5 SEGMENT INFORMATION (continued)